-16. In the event an InterFund Loan is not paid according to its terms and the default is not cured within two business days from its maturity or from the time the lending Fund makes a demand for payment under the provisions of the interfund lending agreement, the Adviser to the lending Fund promptly will refer the loan for arbitration to an independent arbitrator selected by the Board of any Fund involved in the loan who will serve as arbitrator of disputes concerning InterFund Loans.3 The arbitrator will resolve any problem promptly, and the arbitrator's decision will be binding on both Funds.
+In the event an Interfund Loan is not paid according to its terms and the default is not cured within two business days from its maturity or from the time the lending Fund makes a demand for payment under the provisions of the Interfund Lending Agreement, the Adviser to the lending Fund promptly will refer the loan for arbitration to an independent arbitrator selected by the Board of any Fund involved in the loan who will serve as arbitrator of disputes concerning Interfund Loans.
+If the dispute involves Funds that do not have a common Board, the Board of each Fund will select an independent arbitrator that is satisfactory to each Fund.
+The arbitrator will resolve any dispute promptly, and the arbitrator's decision will be binding on both Funds.
 The arbitrator will submit, at least annually, a written report to the Board of each Fund setting forth a description of the nature of any dispute and the actions taken by the Funds to resolve the dispute.

-17. The Advisers will prepare and submit to the Board for review an initial report describing the operations of the InterFund Program and the procedures to be implemented to ensure that all Funds are treated fairly.
-After the commencement of the InterFund Program, the Advisers will report on the operations of the InterFund Program at each Board's quarterly meetings.
-Each Fund's chief compliance officer, as defined in rule 38a-1(a)(4) under the Act, shall prepare an annual report for its Board each year that the Fund participates in the InterFund Program, that evaluates the Fund's compliance with the terms and conditions of the application and the procedures established to achieve such compliance.
-Each Fund's chief compliance officer will also annually file a certification pursuant to Item 77Q3 of Form N-SAR as such Form may be revised, amended or superseded from time to time, for each year that the Fund participates in the InterFund Program, that certifies that the Fund and its Adviser have implemented procedures reasonably designed to achieve compliance with the terms and conditions of the order.
+17. The Adviser will prepare and submit to the Board for review an initial report describing the operations of the Interfund Lending Program and the procedures to be implemented to ensure that all Funds are treated fairly.
+After the commencement of the Interfund Lending Program, the Adviser will report on the operations of the Interfund Lending Program at the Board's quarterly meetings.
+Each Fund's chief compliance officer, as defined in rule 38a-1(a)(4) under the Act, shall prepare an annual report for its Board each year that the Fund participates in the Interfund Lending Program, that evaluates the Fund's compliance with the terms and conditions of the application and the procedures established to achieve such compliance.
+Each Fund's chief compliance officer will also annually file a certification pursuant to Item 77Q3 of Form N-SAR as such Form may be revised, amended or superseded from time to time, for each year that the Fund participates in the Interfund Lending Program, that certifies that the Fund and its Adviser have implemented procedures reasonably designed to achieve compliance with the terms and conditions of the order.
 In particular, such certification will address procedures designed to achieve the following objectives:

-(a) That the InterFund Loan Rate will be higher than the Repo Rate but lower than the Bank Loan Rate;
+(a) That the Interfund Loan Rate will be higher than the Repo Rate but lower than the Bank Loan Rate;